RenderKit/openvkl/README.md

 ```

 Returned hits consist of a t-value, a volume value (equal to one of the
-requested values specified in the value selector), and an (object space)
+requested values specified in the context), and an (object space)
 epsilon value estimating the error of the intersection:

 ``` cpp